-No, neither do you have FTP access.
-If you would like a web site please see our Hosting Section.
+No we are sorry you do not.
+If you would like a web site please see our Web Hosting Section

 Anyone trying to establish a presence on the Internet should register a domain name.
 Domains can be brands, trademarks, service marks, company names, products, services, family names, your name, organizations, interests, etc.